ultrastudios-dev/velmor-agency/README.md

 # ⚡ Velmor Agency Framework

 **Velmor** is a high performance, aesthetically driven landing page framework built for modern digital agencies.
-Developed by **Ultra Studios**, it focuses on delivering a cinematic user experience without compromising on speed and technical SEO.
+Developed by **Ultra Studios**. it focuses on delivering a cinematic user experience without compromising on speed and technical SEO.

 > "Converting complex code into premium visual experiences."